-Mustard family (Brassiaceae)
+Mustard family (Brassicaceae)

-Description: This introduced biennial plant is 1-3' tall.
+Description: This plant is a biennial.
 During the 1st year it consists of a small rosette of leaves, while during the 2nd year it becomes a little-branched plant about 1-3' tall.
 The leaves of 1st year plants are up to 2" long and across.
 They are cordate-orbicular with margins that are dentate or wavy and their upper surface has a reticulated network of veins.
 The petioles of these basal leaves are rather long and slender.
 The alternate leaves of 2nd year plants have a similar appearance, except that they are usually longer than wide, spanning up to 3" long and 2" across.
-The lower and middle leaves along the stems are usually cordate with blunt tips, while the upper leaves are often ovate.
-Both stems and the petioles of 2nd year plants are occasionally hairy, otherwise they are glabrous like the blades of the leaves.
-The foliage is often light green or yellowish green in appearance.
+The lower and middle leaves along the stems are usually cordate with either acute or blunt tips, while the upper leaves are often ovate.
+Both the stems and petioles of 2nd year plants are occasionally hairy, otherwise they are glabrous like the blades of the leaves.
+The foliage is often light green or yellowish green in appearance, otherwise it is medium green.
 The upper stems terminate in narrow racemes of white flowers.
 While in bloom, these flowers are bunched together toward the top of the raceme.
 However, as the flowers mature and develop seedpods, the raceme becomes more elongated and they become more separated.

 Cultivation: The preference is partial sun to medium shade, moist to mesic conditions, and a loamy fertile soil.
 Small rosettes of leaves are formed during the summer of the 1st year, which die down to the ground during the winter.
 However, during the spring of the following year, new leaves appear on stems that develop rapidly to produce flowers by early summer.
 This plant is well-adapted to deciduous woodlands and can reseed itself aggressively, forming dense stands that exclude other species.
-It has few problems with pests and disease.
+It has few problems with pests and disease organisms.